PKU-Alignment/Safe-Policy-Optimization/docs/source/usage/make.rst

 Efficient Commands
 ==================

-To help users quickly reporduce our results, we provide a command line tool for easy installation, benchmarking, and evaluation.
+To help users quickly reproduce our results, we provide a command line tool for easy installation, benchmarking, and evaluation.

-One line benchmark running
+One Line Benchmark Running
 --------------------------

 First, create a conda environment with Python 3.8.